hardy-boys/particle-dev/README.md

 # particle-dev
-Development code sharing for Particle IoT
+A repo for Particle IoT C++ Development